kubernetes-sigs/gateway-api/site-src/index.md

 ![Gateway API Model](./images/api-model.png)

+!!! warning
+    Gateway API is preparing to release v1alpha2, which is a large change, and some documents on this site are out of date.
+Please pardon our dust for now.
 ## Getting started

 Whether you are a user interested in using the Gateway API or an implementer